dcurrie/AdventOfCode/AoC_2019/2019_advent_notes.md

 Embarrassed that I had to figure out rotation of coordinates by trial and error.
 Learned about how Nim handles sort, deletion from sequences using `keepItIf` (is there an easier way?), and how it names `arctan2`.
 Reused collinear calculation from day 3.
 N-cubed solution seems fast enough.

+### Day 11: Space Police ###

+Easy peasy... didn't even use the test cases... a little stumbling around with Nim syntax; use of a hash table was the right decision.

 ---

 ## Stats